ky-42/personal-site/README.md

 - libpq-dev/postgresql-libs
 - Yarn or npm

-### Building client (using yarn)
+### Building Client

-1. Update the `config/config.json` file with the production URLs of your frontend and backend servers, and optionally add your Plausible Analytics information
+1. Update the `config/config.json` file with the production URLs of your frontend and backend servers, and optionally add your Plausible Analytics information.
-2. Navigate to the `client` directory
+2. Navigate to the `client` directory.
-3. Build the client with `yarn build`
+3. Build the client with `yarn build`.

-### Building server
+### Building Server

-1. Navigate to the `server` directory
+1. Navigate to the `server` directory.
-2. Build the server with `cargo build --release` (Note if you get error that ends in `= note: /usr/bin/ld: cannot find -lpq: No such file or directory` it means you don't have libpq-dev/postgresql-libs installed which you will need to install)
+2. Build the server with `cargo build --release` (note if you get error that ends in `= note: /usr/bin/ld: cannot find -lpq: No such file or directory` it means you don't have libpq-dev/postgresql-libs installed).

 Note: Database migrations are included in the release build so they will be ran when the server is run.

 ### Deployment

-I have decided not to have a standard deployment method for the app, leaving it up to each individual.
-I personally have the client deployed on a Digital Ocean VM using NGINX as a reverse proxy.
-The server is deployed on another VM that also runs the PostgreSQL database.
-The server is run by a service on startup and PostgreSQL runs in a Docker container that is also brought up by a server.
-You need the same but updated `.env` file from the `server` directory in the same folder as the release executable when it is ran.
+Theres no standard deployment method for the app, leaving it up to you.
+I personally have everything deployed on a Digital Ocean VM using NGINX as a reverse proxy.
+The server is run by a service on startup and PostgreSQL runs in a Docker container that is also brought up by a service.
+Make sure you have an updated `.env` file in the same folder as the release executable when it is ran.
 If you are having trouble deploying, don't be afraid to contact me.

 ## Contributing